myang5/enstars-parsers/README.md

       https://ensemble-girls.fandom.com/wiki/Template:EndPrevNext
     - used on both (it was the easy way of making our navigation look nice at the time) https://ensemble-girls.fandom.com/wiki/Template:PrevNext
+  - [x] Add templates for main story nav
+  - [ ] Redesign Story nav tab so it's not a bunch of inputs lol
   - [ ] Renders tab
   - [ ] Automatically add categories
   - [ ] Ensure basic text conversion still works